cristina-cloud/Public_Cloud/AWS-EKS(Elastic Kubernetes System).md

 2021-07-28 08:33:47 [ℹ]  kubectl command should work with "/home/ec2-user/.kube/config", try 'kubectl get nodes' 2021-07-28 08:33:47 [✔]  EKS cluster "test" in "ap-northeast-2" region is ready
 ```
--> It takes at least 15 to upto 30mins to get done and when you get a meesage that "EKS cluster "cluster name" in "region" is ready, then it's finished.
+-> It takes at least 15 to upto 30mins to get done and when you get a meesage that "EKS cluster "cluster name" in "region" is ready, then you are ready to go

 ## <Verification> ##